 Common side effects from the nasal spray

 If your child had the nasal (nose) spray vaccine, the most common side effects are:

 - reduced appetite

-Less common side effects include a slightly raised temperature, shivering, tiredness or a nosebleed after the nasal spray flu vaccine.
+Less common side effects include a slightly raised temperature (temperature above 38°C), shivering, tiredness, or a nosebleed after the nasal spray flu vaccine.

 Common side effects from the injection